 The Shareholder Rights and Activism Review: India

 Historically, certain particular features of the Indian market have affected shareholder activism.
 First, there has been little separation of ownership and management.
 Many Indian listed companies are controlled by 'promoters' (i.e., their original founders) and the interests of the public shareholders have often been subordinated to those of the promoters.
-Second, until recently, hostile takeovers have been rare and promoters have previously operated with little fear of a non-consensual change of control.
+Second, until recently, hostile takeovers have been rare, and promoters have previously operated with little fear of a non-consensual change of control.
 Third, the institutional investor base in India is not as organised as in the United States or the United Kingdom and has traditionally been passive.
-However, a number of developments over the past decade have changed certain market dynamics and have diluted a number of traditional promoter strengths.
-These factors have given rise to a nascent form of shareholder activism in India, and there have been a number of instances of shareholders successfully challenging promoters and management.

-Therefore, although shareholder activism is nascent in comparison with the United States and the United Kingdom, it is clear that Indian promoters can no longer take their shareholders for granted.
+Although activism in India is at earlier stage of evolution in comparison with the United States, Indian promoters can no longer take their shareholders for granted.

 Legal and regulatory framework

 i The ability of shareholders to appoint and remove directors